 Enter the full name and mailing address of your representative(s).
-You may only name individuals who are eligible to practice before the IRS may be named as representatives.
+You may only name individuals who are eligible to practice before the IRS as representatives.
 Use the identical full name on all submissions and correspondence.
 If you want to name more than four representatives, write “See attached for additional representatives,” in the space to the right of line 2 and attach an additional Form(s) 2848.

 Enter the nine-digit CAF number for each representative.
-If the IRS has not assigned a CAF number has not been assigned, enter “None,” and the IRS will issue one directly to your representative.
+If the IRS has not assigned a CAF number to the representative, enter “None,” and the IRS will issue one directly to the representative.
 The CAF number is a unique nine-digit identification number (not the SSN, EIN, PTIN, or enrollment card number) that the IRS assigns to representatives.
 The CAF number is not an indication of authority to practice.
 The representative should use the assigned CAF number on all future powers of attorney.
-CAF numbers will not be assigned for employee plans and exempt organizations application requests.
+The IRS will not assign CAF numbers for employee plan status determinations or exempt organization application requests.

 Enter the PTIN, if applicable, for each representative.
-If a PTIN has not been assigned, but one has been applied for, then write "applied for" on the line.
+If the IRS has not assigned a PTIN, but the representative has applied for one, write “applied for” on the line.
 A PTIN is required for representatives that are registered tax return preparers and unenrolled return preparers.

-Check the appropriate box to indicate if either the address, telephone number, or fax number is new since a CAF number was assigned.
+Check the appropriate box to indicate if the representative's address, telephone number, or fax number is new since the IRS issued the CAF number.

 You may list the current year/period and any tax years or periods that have already ended as of the date you sign the power of attorney.
-However, you may include on a power of attorney only future tax periods that end no later than 3 years after the date the power of attorney is received by the IRS.
-The 3 future periods are determined starting after December 31 of the year the power of attorney is received by the IRS.
+You may also list future tax years or periods.
+However, the IRS will not record on the CAF system future tax years or periods listed that exceed 3 years from December 31 of the year that the IRS receives the power of attorney.
 You must enter the description of the matter, the tax form number, and the future year(s) or period(s).
 If the matter relates to estate tax, enter the date of the decedent's death instead of the year or period.
 If the matter relates to an employee plan, include the plan number in the description of the matter.

-If the matter is not a tax matter, or if the tax form number, or years or periods does not apply to the matter (for example, representation for a penalty or filing a ruling request or a determination letter, or Application for Award for Original Information under section 7623, Closing Agreement on Final Determination Covering Specific Classification Settlement Program (CSP), Form 8952, Application for Voluntary Classification Settlement Program (VSCP), or FOIA) specifically describe the matter to which the power of attorney pertains (including, if applicable, the name of the employee benefit plan) and enter “Not Applicable” in the appropriate column(s).
+If the matter is not a tax matter, or if the tax form number or years or periods do not apply to the matter (for example, representation for a penalty or filing a ruling request or a determination letter, or Application for Award for Original Information under section 7623, Closing Agreement on Final Determination Covering Specific Classification Settlement Program (CSP), Form 8952, Application for Voluntary Classification Settlement Program (VCSP), or FOIA), specifically describe the matter to which the power of attorney pertains (including, if applicable, the name of the employee benefit plan) and enter “Not Applicable” in the appropriate column(s).

 Generally, the IRS records powers of attorney on the CAF system.
 The CAF system is a computer file system containing information regarding the authority of individuals appointed under powers of attorney.
 The system gives IRS personnel quicker access to authorization information without requesting the original document from the taxpayer or representative.
-However, a specific-use power of attorney is a one-time or specific-issue grant of authority to a representative or is a power of attorney that does not relate to a specific tax period (except for civil penalties) that is not recorded in the CAF.
-Examples of specific issues include but are not limited to the following:
+However, a specific-use power of attorney is a one-time or specific-issue grant of authority to a representative or is a power of attorney that does not relate to a specific tax period (except for civil penalties) that the IRS does not record on the CAF.
+Examples of specific uses not recorded include but are not limited to the following:

 Requests for a private letter ruling or technical advice,